JSBmanD/docs/pages/integrations/segment-import.md

 ### Attribution for logged out users on web

 Branch uses a custom, in-house identifier for logged out users on web.
-If you enable the server to server integration from Segment to Branch, you will not be able to attribute logged out web events to a campaign run with Branch.
-For this reason, you may want to track web events directly with the Branch web SDK, while still sending app events server to server from Segment.
-Branch allows you to then toggle web event import off to prevent duplicate data.
+If you enable the server to server integration from Segment to Branch, you will not be able to attribute logged out web events to a campaign run with Branch out-of-the-box.
+To close this gap, you can either: (1) track web events with the Branch web SDK, while only ingesting app events from Segment; OR (2) [add client-side javascript to attach Branch browser fingerprints to all web events tracked via Segment](#### Identifiers for web events)